-Any student desiring to permanently withdraw from Grace School of Theology must complete the online General Petition, check the box for withdrawing from the school, and include the starting date of the withdrawal.
+Any student desiring to permanently withdraw from Grace School of Theology must complete the online General Petition Form.
+Under the section Matriculation-Related Request, check the box labeled withdraw entirely from the school, and include the starting date of the withdrawal.
 This is not the procedure for dropping an individual course.
 In order to drop a course please refer to the section titled Dropping a Course.